 Bundles shall be assigned source node ID and creation timestamps when ADUs are accepted for transmission by the BPA.

-The combination of source node ID and creation timestamp shall be returned to the sending application in the bundle transmission request ID indication.
+The combination of source node ID and creation timestamp shall be returned to the sending application in the bundle send request indication.

 The source node IDs of all non-anonymous bundles sourced by a given BPA shall have the same node number.